hamelsmu/pydantic-yaml-parser/README.md

 ## Background & Usage

+### 1. Loading YAML into Pydantic models

-To load YAML into a Pydantic model, you have to first convert the YAML to a dict.
+To load YAML into a Pydantic model, you have to first convert the YAML string to a dict.
 For example, given the below yaml file:

 ``` python
 yaml_string="""